Beasta2768/Final-Year-Project/Logbook.md

 ### Lecture & Seminar
 - Seminar
 	- covered ethical review and interview sheets
+	- for my project work more on my lit review b4  moving onto more interface design
+		- find better alternative to compare to
 ### Project Development (6-7/10/24)

 ### Advanced web development